 A final point on multi-monitor support – in the past, connecting or disconnecting displays on Windows would produce a fairly jarring flash of a black screen, eventually returning to normal.
 Windows 11 has a subtle solution to this, which instead creates a zoom-in effect to make the window fit the display.
 It's a small change, but we found it oddly satisfying, especially if you rely on external displays on a regular basis.

-Windows 11 first-look review: Teams integration
+Windows 11 review: Teams integration

-Windows 11 first-look review: Updates
+Windows 11 review: Updates

 If IT managers are grinding their teeth at the prospect of testing and validating a new operating system, at least Microsoft has thrown them a decent-sized bone.
 Instead of the six-monthly major update cycle that Windows 10 fell into, Microsoft is moving to an annual feature update system, similar to that of macOS.

 That doesn’t mean you’ll only get patches once a year, of course.
 Security fixes will still arrive on the normal ‘Patch Tuesday’ cadence, but it means less frequent feature updates that can cause disruption.
 Windows 11 Pro will also get two years of support for each version release, and that’s upped to three years for customers on the Enterprise license, which gives IT departments some much needed stability, particularly if they decide to skip a feature update.